The programme focuses on:

-A good reference, interest in the subject and attendance at an interview and taster day.
+Good references, an interest in one of our vocational areas, attendance at an interview and a taster day.

 Students could progress in the Foundation Studies Programme or onto further education and training.
 Students will have an end of year review with their tutor to decide on the suitable option.